Capacity limits in Azure Lab Services

 If you're close to, or have reached your subscription's core limit, you see warning messages from Azure Lab Services in the portal.
 The core limits affect the following actions:

 - Create a lab

 - Increase lab capacity

-These actions may be disabled if there no more cores that can be enabled for your subscription.
+These actions might be disabled if there are no more cores available for your subscription.